Donovan Mitchell: 2021–22 season: Final season in Utah

 On February 3, 2022, Mitchell was named a Western Conference reserve for the 2022 NBA All-Star Game, marking his third consecutive All-Star selection.
 On April 16, during Game 1 of the first round of the playoffs, he logged 32 points, six rebounds, and six assists in a 99–93 win over the Dallas Mavericks.
-Utah would go on to lose to Dallas in six games despite Mitchell’s 23-point, 8-rebound and 9-assist outing in a tightly contested 98–96 loss in Game 6.
+Utah would go on to lose to Dallas in six games despite Mitchell's 23-point, 8-rebound and 9-assist outing in a tightly contested 98–96 loss in Game 6.
 After another playoff disappointment, the Jazz decided to trade both Mitchell and Gobert in the off-season.

 Cleveland Cavaliers (2022–present)

+2022–23 season: First All-NBA team selection

-On September 1, 2022, Mitchell was traded to the Cleveland Cavaliers for Lauri Markkanen, Collin Sexton, and Ochai Agbaji, three first round picks, and two pick swaps.
+On September 1, 2022, Mitchell was traded to the Cleveland Cavaliers for Lauri Markkanen, Collin Sexton, Ochai Agbaji, three first-round picks, and two pick swaps.
 He made his regular season debut on October 19, putting up 31 points and nine assists in a 108–105 loss to the Toronto Raptors.
 On October 28, Mitchell scored 41 points in a 132–123 overtime win over the Boston Celtics.
-He and teammate Caris LeVert each had 41 points.
-The last time the Cavaliers had multiple 40-point scorers was Game 5 of the 2016 NBA Finals, when LeBron James and Kyrie Irving both had 41.
+With teammate Caris LeVert also scoring 41 points in that same game, it was the first time the Cavaliers had multiple 40-point scorers in one game since Game 5 of the 2016 NBA Finals, when LeBron James and Kyrie Irving both had 41.
 The next game, Mitchell had a career-high 12 assists and scored 38 points in a 121–108 win over the New York Knicks.
 On December 6, Mitchell scored 43 points on 17-of-27 shooting from the field in a 116–102 win over the Los Angeles Lakers.